-We budget for the capture of up to 60 pronghorn in the first year of the study.
-Our contracted price (~\$600/animal) includes capture crew costs and ferry time for helicopter capture services.
-We anticipate up to 10 additional animals annually may need to be captured to redeploy recovered or refurbished radio-collars.
+We budget for the capture of up to 80 animals total in the first year of the study.
+Our contracted price (~\$375/animal) does not include capture crew costs and ferry time for helicopter capture services.
+We anticipate up to 20 additional animals annually may need to be captured to redeploy recovered or refurbished radio-collars, which NDOW will fund with internal or external sources such as NGO's.